Eva-kl/Eva-kl/README.md

 <br>

-<div align="center"> Many thanks to </div>[Max Coppen](https://github.com/mxcop) <div align="center">who not only made and allowed me to use his .SVG logos but went above and beyond to design custom ones for me expecting nothing in return.
-Please check out their repos, they're really cool</div>
+ <div align="content">Many thanks to <a href="https://github.com/mxcop">Max Coppen</a> who not only made and allowed me to use his .SVG logos but went above and beyond to design custom ones for me expecting nothing in return.
+Please check out their repos, they're really cool